a-quinn/SLIL_processing_public/README.md

 The files `dev_v....` and `plot_ ...` contain functions for debugging or development of an idea which never finished.
 Each file is quite messy and the cell for completing that step is usually in the first few cells.
 These have been left in for the curious, they are not required to run the pipeline.

 ### dev_v_final.py
-The final pipeline can be run using the [dev_v_final.py](/dev_v_final.py) script, all data is stored under the `data` directory, with outputs put in the `data\data_processed_0` directory.
+The final pipeline can be run using the [dev_v_final.py](/dev_v_final.py) script, all data is stored under the `data` directory, with outputs put in the `data/data_processed_0` directory.
 This process can take between 3 hours and 7 hours depending on the computers compute speed and processor count.

 ### 1 - Setup processing data

 #### Cleaned Motion Capture
-The raw motion capture files have been manually checked and cleaned using a custom program, [Interactive_MoCap_editor_v4.py](app\MoCap_editor\Interactive_MoCap_editor_v4.py).
-The raw/original files are in [data_original.zip](data\data_original.zip), and the data passed into the pipeline are under [data\data_cleaned](data\data_cleaned).
+The raw motion capture files have been manually checked and cleaned using a custom program, [Interactive_MoCap_editor_v4.py](app/MoCap_editor/Interactive_MoCap_editor_v4.py).
+The raw/original files are in [data_original.zip](data/data_original.zip), and the data passed into the pipeline are under [data/data_cleaned](data/data_cleaned).

 #### Construct 3-matic environments for each model/experiment/hand

 For each experiment, a single 3D mesh environment was created, containing the neutrally-aligned bones, install-positioned scaffold (redacted from public domain), marker-pin installation guide, and resulting expected marker pin locations.
-These 3D mesh environments are 3-matic project files located under [data\models_3_matic\EXPERIMENT_ID\version2.mxp](data\models_3_matic\11525\version2.mxp).
+These 3D mesh environments are 3-matic project files located under [data/models_3_matic/EXPERIMENT_ID/version2.mxp](data/models_3_matic/11525/version2.mxp).
 These files cannot be generated automatically as some processes to extract variables of interest still require user input as the 3-matic API is only so good.

 #### 1.1 - Setup output directory structure and OpenSim models
 There are three OpenSim models per experiment (wrist_normal.osim, wrist_cut.osim, wrist_scaffold.osim) as the motion capture markers had to be removed and re-attached at least twice during the experiment to allow surgical processes.